gateio/gateapi-java/docs/RebateApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         RebateApi apiInstance = new RebateApi(defaultClient);
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list.
-        Integer offset = 0; // Integer | List offset, starting from 0.
+        Integer limit = 100; // Integer | Maximum number of records returned in a single list Integer offset = 0; // Integer | List offset, starting from 0
         Long userId = 10003L; // Long | User ID.
-If not specified, all user records will be returned.
-        Long from = 1711929600L; // Long | The start time of the query record.
-If not specified, the default is to push forward 30 days from the current time.
+If not specified, all user records will be returned Long from = 1711929600L; // Long | Start time of the query record.
+If not specified, defaults to 30 days before the current time
-        Long to = 1714521600L; // Long | Time range ending, default to current time. try {
+        Long to = 1714521600L; // Long | End timestamp for the query, defaults to current time if not specified try {
             List<BrokerCommission> result = apiInstance.rebateBrokerCommissionHistory()
                         .limit(limit)